-- 'ROAD' gauges (CHT/coolant, oil pressure, oil temp, fuel pressure, rotor rpm and fuel level) are lit from within. - The altimeter and ASI are lit with 'nulite' units fitted between the gauge and the instrument panel. - Two short pedestal lights illuminate the lower centre panel. - One flexible stalk mounted pedestal light illuminates the right CB and switch panel. - The optional clock is self-illuminated, with auto-dimming of LEDs. - The radio and compass are self-lit, with no dimming function. - The card compass is lit from the units' top mounted bulb. - Most indicator LEDs self-dim when the panel lights are switched on. - A row of side-light emitting diodes illuminates the centre panel. - The dimmer rheostat is mounted on the left panel.
+- 'ROAD' gauges (CHT/coolant, oil pressure, oil temp, fuel pressure, rotor rpm and fuel level) are lit from within. - Analogue altimeter and ASI are lit with 'nulite' units fitted between the gauge and the instrument panel. - Two short pedestal lights illuminate the lower centre panel. - One flexible stalk mounted pedestal light illuminates the cockpit and maps - The optional clock is self illuminated, with auto-dimming of LEDs. - The Funk or Trig radio and PAI card compass are self lit, with no dimming function. - The card compass is lit from the units top mounted bulb. - Most indicator LEDs self-dim when the panel lights are switched on. - A row of side-light emitting diodes illuminates the centre panel. - The dimmer rheostat is mounted in the centre panel

 The Aspen EFD1000 PFD (Primary Flight Display) (or VFR version) is a certified device with EASA approval IM.210.1D094555 rev A (and also carries FAA and ETSO approvals).
 It may only be installed and maintained in line with the Aspen manual 900-00014-001.
-Refer to the manual for all aspects of use.
+Refer to this manual for all aspects of use.

-The RSM (Remote Sensing Module) for the PFD is located underneath the aircraft body.
+The RSM (Remote Sensing Module) for the Aspen PFD is located underneath the aircraft body.